CV

 • Developed surveillance reports (and all relevant infrastructure and code for signal processing) in the format of interactive websites for:

-• Gastritis and upper-respiratory outbreaks using the syndromic surveillance registry (sKUHR).
+• Gastritis and upper-respiratory outbreaks using the Norwegian Syndromic Surveillance System (NorSySS).

 • Outbreaks using the notifiable disease registry (MSIS).